Background Music Strategy

 One of the best ways to calm patients is by playing waiting room music.
 Ambient music has been shown to lower blood pressure and heart rate while also reducing anxiety and stress.

 In one study, patients who listened to music before a medical procedure reported feeling less anxious and more relaxed than those who did not listen to music.
 Other studies have shown that listening to music before an office visit can help to distract from pre-procedure nerves and provide a sense of control for patients.

 Tip: The right music in a waiting room can make a big difference in how a patient feels.
 Using music to relax bodies and soothe minds will lead to more productive office visits, more satisfied patients, and better health outcomes.

 Use Waiting Room Music to Improve Patient Privacy

 Few things are more private to a person than their medical condition.
 People go to great lengths to keep their medical information confidential.
-But in a waiting room full of other people, it can be challenging to keep conversations private.
+But in a doctor’s office waiting room full of other people, it can be challenging to keep conversations private.

-Fortunately, playing music in a waiting room can help reduce the risk of patients overhearing each other’s conversations.
+Important: Playing music in a waiting room can help reduce the risk of patients overhearing each other’s conversations.

 In one study, researchers found that playing music at a moderate volume in a waiting room significantly reduced the amount of conversation overheard by patients.
-This is especially important in light of HIPAA regulations, which require that health care professionals take measures to protect the confidentiality of patient information.
+This is especially important in light of HIPAA regulations, which require that healthcare professionals take measures to protect the confidentiality of patient information.